JesseEmond/blitz-2021-chal/README.md

 So we wrote a very hard-coded HTTP server filled with assumptions to speed things up.

+Funnily enough, at some point a member of the `PinaAplle` team and asked us what language we were using, to which we replied `...
+Python, you?`, to which they replied `...
+Python`, and we both knew exactly what we meant by that. :)

 From there, the fact that we had to read/write more than a megabyte of data for some challenges (e.g. `2*100k ints for queries` with a lot of separators) meant that it would probably be worth reading the input in chunks, making use of a [state machine](http://www.colm.net/open-source/ragel/) to process a chunk at a time while the data was still